-It's very important to ice fish throughout the all the processes of preparing it.
+It’s very important to ice fish throughout all the processes of preparing it.
 It is especially important after fish is dressed.
 Icing fish is the best way to store fish for transport.
-Using insulated cooler and leave the coolers drain plug open so that the water can run out.
+Using an insulated cooler and leave the coolers drain-plug open so that the water can run out.
 Water spoils the flavor of the fish.

 Before refrigerating a fish make sure you wash in cold water and dry it with a clean cloth.
-Then wrap the clean fish in wax paper, plastic wrap or aluminum foil and stored in an ice or in the refrigerator.
+Then wrap the clean fish in wax paper, plastic wrap or aluminum foil, and stored in ice or in the refrigerator.
 You can usually store fish in the refrigerator for up to two days.
 Large fish or large pieces of fish will keep longer than small pieces.
-Lean fish such as pan fish and walleye store better than fatty fish such as trout.
+Lean fish such as panfish and walleye stores better than fatty fish such as trout.